- 6 Hospitals

 Solution

-CoxHealth partnered with PartsSource to centralize and streamline procurement through the PartsSource PRO® platform, initially focusing on simplifying parts purchasing before expanding into a more comprehensive service strategy.
-By consolidating nearly 300 vendors into a single purchasing channel, the organization reduced complexity, improved consistency, and gained greater visibility into purchasing data.
+CoxHealth initially partnered with PartsSource to centralize and streamline procurement through the PartsSource PRO® platform before expanding into a more comprehensive service strategy.
+By consolidating nearly 300 vendors into a single purchasing channel, the organization reduced complexity, improved consistency, and gained greater visibility through data.

-In response, CoxHealth expanded its use of PartsSource PRO® beyond procurement to include PRO Service, PRO Assets, and PRO Workforce, enabling a more connected and data-driven approach to service delivery.
-With improved visibility into asset performance and access to integrated service solutions, the organization began aligning service strategy with real-world performance data, supporting better capital planning, extending equipment life, and increasing in-house capabilities through training.
+In response, CoxHealth expanded its use of PartsSource PRO beyond procurement to include PartsSource PRO Service, enabling a more connected, transparent, and data-driven approach to service delivery.
+With access to integrated service solutions, the organization began aligning service strategy with real-world performance data, supporting better capital planning, extending equipment life, and increasing in-house capabilities through training.

 annual net cost savings